rcnz33/rcnz33/README.md

 - 👋 Hi, I’m @rcnz33
-- 🙌 Thank you for visiting my profile 😊
+- 🙌 Thanks for visiting my profile 😊
-- 👀 I’m interested in Android Dev and Web.
-- 🌱 I’ve learned basics of HTML, CSS and Java 🏆
-- 📅 Currently learning: Kotlin 🚩
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 rcnz33/rcnz33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.